Antonio Gibson Player Prop Bets for NFL Week 17 | Washington vs. Philadelphia 1/2/2022

 Season Stats

-- The Football Team, who rank 24th in the NFL in points scored, have dropped back to pass 54.3% of the time while running the ball 45.7% of the time.
+- The Football Team have thrown the ball in 54.3% of their plays from scrimmage this year while running the ball 45.7% of the time.
+This offensive attack ranks 24th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Gibson's matchup with the Eagles.